h1418/desktop/README.md

 ## Features

 ### Desktop integration
-* Server dropdown for access to multiple servers
+* Server dropdown for access to multiple serverstt
 * Dedicated tabs for Channels, Boards and Playbooks
 * Desktop Notifications
 * Badges for unread channels and mentions